sh-lee-prml/sh-lee-prml/readme.md

 - Brain-Computer Interface

 ### ✔ News
-- 2023.12: Two papers have been accepted to ICASSP 2024
+- 2023.12: Two papers have been accepted to ICASSP 2024 (TranSentence, MIDI-Voice)
 - 2023.12: One paper has been accepted to AAAI 2024 ([DDDM-VC](https://arxiv.org/abs/2305.15816))
 <!--
 - (WIP) 2023.11: The source code of our diffusion-based Speech Synthesis models including DDDM-VC, Diff-HierVC, and SDT will be released in Nov.
 2023   -->